hemantksingh/messup-learn/Security/Transport Layer Security.md

 ## How does HTTPS work?

+The TLS protocol is implemented as a transparent wrapper around the HTTP protocol.
+It doesn't really fit into the OSI model but from a conceptual level it can be thought to [sit between HTTP and TCP](https://security.stackexchange.com/questions/93333/what-layer-is-tls), therefore between layer 4 and 7.
 In order to achieve the security guarantees mentioned above, the TLS protocol specifies:

 Browser ----------------> website (e.g. google.com)